azdavis/azdavis.net/posts/en/millet.md

   <source src="/img/millet/9-fill-case.mp4#t=0.001" />
 </video>

+### Multiple files

+To allow for large projects with many files, Millet has support for some common SML "group" file types:

+- [ML Basis][mlb] ("MLB")
+- [SML/NJ Compilation Manager][cm] ("CM")

+These file types tell Millet what files in the project to analyze, and in what order.

 ## Limitations: a caveat

 At time of writing, there are some major limitations of Millet:

+- Support for MLB files is limited.
-- Support for [SML/NJ Compilation Manager][cm] ("CM") files is rudimentary.
+- Support for CM files is limited even more so.
 - Millet re-analyzes every file when even one file is changed.
 Millet is fast enough that this works for small projects, but certainly not for large ones.
-- There are a whole slew of language server features that Millet doesn't offer, like completions and semantic highlighting.
+- There are a whole slew of language server features that Millet doesn't offer.

 See also [this doc][for-15-150] discussing some of the limitations [CMU 15-150][15-150] students may run into, and how to try to fix them.